sturoscy-personal/esgf-roadmap/core_architecture/user-stories.md

 **Option 1**: direct connection to ESGF Replicator Webapp

-Ashley is a researcher who uses a national high performance computer NHPC to perform his analysis and wishes to do some research with
+Vickie is a researcher who uses a National High Performance Computer (NHPC) to perform her analysis and wishes to do some research with
 ESGF data that isn't currently hosted at NHPC.
-Ashley signs into meta grid, searches for relevant datasets and adds them to his cart.
+Vickie signs into Metagrid, searches for relevant datasets and adds them to her cart.
-He selects to issue download request for these datasets to NHPC which redirects him to the request page of NHPC's ESGF replicator Webapp
+She selects to issue download request for these datasets to NHPC which redirects her to the request page of NHPC's ESGF Replicator Webapp
 (logging in if required).
-He submitted the request and awaits action from the data manager at NHPC.
+She submits the request and awaits action from the data manager at NHPC.

-Alternatively, he refines a search to datasets of interest and issues a query based replication request via a button at the top of the search results page
+Alternatively, she refines a search to datasets of interest and issues a query based replication request via a button at the top of the search results page

 **Option 2**: manual connection to ESGF Replicator Webapp

-Ashley is a researcher who uses a national high performance computer NHPC to perform his analysis and wishes to do some research with
+Vickie is a researcher who uses a National High Performance Computer (NHPC) to perform her analysis and wishes to do some research with
 ESGF data that isn't currently hosted at NHPC.
-Ashley signs into meta grid, searches for relevant datasets and adds them to his cart.
+Vickie signs into Metagrid, searches for relevant datasets and adds them to her cart.
-He selects to download a replication request file which he then uploads to the request page of NHPC's ESGF replicator Web app (logging in if required).
-He submitted the request and awaits action from the data manager at NHPC.
+She selects to download a replication request file which she then uploads to the request page of NHPC's ESGF Replicator Webapp (logging in if required).
+She submits the request and awaits action from the data manager at NHPC.

-Alternatively, he refines a search to datasets of interest and downloads a query based replication request via a button at the top of the search results page
+Alternatively, she refines a search to datasets of interest and downloads a query based replication request via a button at the top of the search results page

 ### Updating replicator replication policy from requests